tdilauro/Simplified-wiki/Design-Comps.md

  * Could reduce the opacity while scrolling to increase emphasis
 * Balance between text (i.e title/author) and cover art
  * Cover art useful as an anchor because you remembered it

+* profile
+ * What's the point?
+Can we eliminate this page?
+ * Does e-newsletter make sense here?
+Does events make sense here?
+ * Detracts from core functionality
+ * Eliminating this lets us restyle the profile page so it can have the stream of on hold as opposed to swimlane

+* What does tapping the lion do? : nothing

+* Could there be a visual way to indicate status of if it's available or not?
+ * could it be temporal (i.e. days to available)?

+* Good way to represent "saving a book for later" but without putting it on hold?
+I want to rember these